Shopping

 Plastic control knobs

 What I love most about this grill is that it's unfussy and straightforward.
-Where lots of grills are marketed to 'pit bosses' and need hours of training to make the a simple meal, the Spirit II is fast and easy.
+Where lots of grills are marketed to 'pit bosses' and need hours of training to make a simple meal, the Spirit II is fast and easy.
 You hardly need to think while you're cooking - Ignite it and you'll have burgers and sausages ready to go in minutes.

-These burgers were delicious - the whole team agreed that they were the best on test.
+These burgers were delicious - the whole team agreed that they were the best on the test.
 They were perfectly seared and picked up a delicious char, but were still juicy on the inside.
 It was a similar story when we grilled vegetables.
 We also made an unbelievable spatchcock chicken.
 What's more, the cooking area is huge for a relatively compact grill.
-If you're smart about it, you could turn out dozens of burgers without much effort.
+If you're smart about it, you could cook dozens of burgers without much effort.

-There's more detail in our full Weber Spirit II E-310 review
+There's more detail in our full Weber Spirit II E-310 review.

-Best premium grill
+Best budget grill

 Specifications